Te Anau works best when every day has a clear mood.

 Fiordland is home to many rare and endangered bird species.
 Te Anau and surrounding areas offer excellent birding opportunities:

 - Takahē: Visit the Takahē Valley (accessible via guided tours) to see these rare flightless birds.
 Once thought extinct, only about 500 exist today.
-Te Anau Wildlife Centre has a small captive population you can view for free.
+Te Anau Bird Park has a small captive population you can view for free.

 - Kea: New Zealand's cheeky alpine parrot can often be spotted along the Milford Road, particularly at Homer Tunnel and The Chasm.
 These intelligent birds are endangered with only 3,000-7,000 remaining.